bjss-data-academy/apache-spark-databricks/partitions.md

 ![Skewed partitions](/images/skew.png)

 When we partition on a column that has a larger number of some values than others, we will see skew.
+In the example, we are partitioning on `job_function` and we see a skewed partition for _Academy Team'.

 Skew can be a problem that slows performance.
 Instead of processing being evenly split across compute resources, the partition with the most data has to do the most work.